NotANewNick/sigmametalytics-hack/README.md

-  l              List all records in the database v [#]          View all fields of one record in detail e [#]          Edit the fields of one record a              Add a brand-new record to the database d [#]          Delete a record permanently c [#]          Duplicate a record as a starting point for a new one s              Save all changes back to the current file w              Save all changes to a different file (leaves original intact) q              Quit — you will be warned if there are unsaved changes
+  l              List all records in the database v [#]          View all fields of one record in detail e [#]          Edit the fields of one record n              Add a new metal record (guided wizard) d [#]          Delete a record permanently c [#]          Duplicate a record as a starting point for a new one s              Save all changes back to the current file (auto-backup created) q              Quit — you will be warned if there are unsaved changes

   Tip: for v, e, d and c you can include the record number directly,